Interjet/easyJetform/README.md

 ------------- | ------------- | -------------
 token | String | The authentication token as revieved from Jetform.
 Default: '' errorSelector | String | The element in which the errors will appear.
+Default: false hideSuccessAfter | Integer | Number of seconds to display the success message.
 Default: false autoValidate | Boolean | Should perform a validation immediately when an instance is created.
 Default: false autoSend | Boolean | Should send the data immediately when an instance is created.
 Default: false resetErrorEvent | String | The gesture which will trigger the error reset (e.g click / keypress).
 Default: false